Management Information: Coronavirus (COVID-19) disease reports made by employers to HSE and Local Authorities since 10 April 2020

 Nov 22 | 103 | ||

-- Seventy-two per cent of all reports were recorded by employers as being for workers in the health and social work sector (including for example, hospitals, residential homes and day care).
+- Seventy-three per cent of all reports were recorded by employers as being for workers in the health and social work sector (including for example, hospitals, residential homes and day care).
 However, the true percentage of reports in this sector will be higher as many reports are mis-classified by employers, particularly to the accommodation sector and to other personal services.
-These two sectors accounted for 6% and 17% of reports in the latest 9-month period respectively.
+These two sectors accounted for 6% and 16% of reports in 2022/23.

-- Eighty-one per cent of worker COVID-19 reports received over this period were from workplaces in England, 12% in Scotland and 6% in Wales.
+- Eighty-one per cent of worker COVID-19 reports received over 2022/23 were from workplaces in England, 13% in Scotland and 7% in Wales.
 The number of reports by country can be affected by reporting of multiple cases by individual employers.
+The breakdown by country is relatively consistent over the full three-year period.

 For more details, see the table in the link below.